-Two lines connect the plate and the compressor.
-The 3/8" is the return line and the 1/4" is the liquid line.
+Two lines connect the plates and the compressor.
+The return line is 3/8" and the liquid line is 1/4".

-Run the 1/4" liquid line between the SA-I and the expansion valve.
+Run the 1/4" liquid line between the SA-II and the expansion valve.
 This 1/4" line connects to the expansion valve.

-The 3/8" return line connects to the other 3/8" tube on the plate with a 3/8" Swagelok fitting.
+The externally mounted receiver filter drier (RFD) will be fitted to this line.
+See: RFD.
+The 3/8" line connects to the last plate in the series with a 3/8" fitting.
 The other end of this 3/8" line connects to the compressor.

 Run the 1/4" liquid line in contact with 3/8" suction line for at least one foot from the refrigerated cabinet.
 Wrap these two tubes tightly together with electrical tape.
 Insulate this section.
 This will improve operation and prevent moisture from condensing on the coldest section of these tubes.
-It is not necessary to insulate the remaining return line to the compressor.
+It is not necessary to insulate the remaining length of 3/8" return line to the compressor.